The Mousetrap: Theatrical performances

-In May 2001 (during the London production's 49th year, and to mark the 25th anniversary of Christie's death) the cast gave a semi-staged Sunday performance at the Palace Theatre, Westcliff-on-Sea as a guest contribution to the Agatha Christie Theatre Festival 2001, a twelve-week history-making cycle of all of Agatha Christie's plays presented by Roy Marsden's New Palace Theatre Company.
+In May 2001, during the London production's 49th year, and to mark the 25th anniversary of Christie's death, the cast gave a semi-staged Sunday performance at the Palace Theatre, Westcliff-on-Sea as a guest contribution to the Agatha Christie Theatre Festival 2001, a 12-week history-making cycle of all of Agatha Christie's plays presented by Roy Marsden's New Palace Theatre Company.

 Performances at the St. Martin's Theatre were halted on 16 March 2020, along with all other West End shows, during the COVID-19 pandemic in the United Kingdom.
 The Mousetrap re-opened on 17 May 2021 after 14 months without performances.

 Other stagings

-A staging at the Toronto Truck Theatre in Toronto, Ontario, that opened on 19 August 1977 became Canada's longest running show, before finally closing on 18 January 2004 after a run of twenty-six years and over 9,000 performances.
+A staging at the Toronto Truck Theatre in Toronto, Ontario, that opened on 19 August 1977 became Canada's longest running show, before finally closing on 18 January 2004 after a run of 26 years and over 9,000 performances.

 On 18 November 2012, both the 25,000th performance and the 60th year of the production were marked by a special charity performance which featured Hugh Bonneville, Patrick Stewart, Julie Walters and Miranda Hart.
 The money raised by the performance went towards Mousetrap Theatre Projects.

-During the Diamond Anniversary year of Mousetrap a touring production visited regional theatres for the first time in its history, whilst the London run continued uninterrupted.
+During the diamond anniversary year of The Mousetrap, a touring production visited regional theatres for the first time in its history, whilst the London run continued uninterrupted.

 The play has also been presented internationally: in 2013 in Singapore, Kuala Lumpur and Bangkok by the British Theatre Playhouse.

 The play has been staged in Queensland, Australia several times.
 In September 2011, it was staged at The Mousetrap Theatre in Redcliffe, the theatre group having been named after Christie's play.
 From July to August 2019, the Toowoomba Repertory Theatre Society performed the play in their home city.
-In November 2022, The Mousetrap was performed in Brisbane, the State's capital.
+In November 2022, The Mousetrap was performed in Brisbane, the state's capital.
 In December 2022, after more than 70 years, the first Broadway production of The Mousetrap was announced to be staged in 2023 with an all-American cast.
+As of 2025, a Broadway run has yet to materialise.